 Before using a ladder

-- Consider alternative methods of doing the job so that ladders do not need to be used.
-For example using rope and pulley systems to raise and lower artwork and banners
+Consider alternative methods of doing the job so that ladders do not need to be used.
+For example using rope and pulley systems to raise and lower artwork and banners.

 Setting up a step ladder

-- Do NOT place metallic ladders near powerlines, live wires or live electrical installations
+- do NOT place metallic ladders near powerlines, live wires or live electrical installations

-- Do NOT set up ladders in driveways, near steps or doors where they can be hit or knocked.
-You may also need to consider whether you need to use witches hats or spotters
+- do NOT set up ladders in driveways, near steps or doors where they can be hit or knocked (You may also need to consider whether you need to use witches hats or spotters)

-- Make sure that the base of the ladder is not near hazards that people could fall onto such as furniture, sharp objects, equipment, rocks, loose bricks, posts, spikes, etc
+- make sure that the base of the ladder is not near hazards that people could fall onto such as furniture, sharp objects, equipment, rocks, loose bricks, posts, spikes, etc.

-- Do NOT leave ladders unattended while they are erected.
+- do NOT leave ladders unattended while they are erected.

 Using a ladder safely

 - maintain ‘three points of body contact’ by keeping two feet and one hand, or one foot and two hands on the ladder

-- Never straddle a step ladder.
+- never straddle the ladder.

-Additonal ladder safely
+Additonal ladder safety

-- Ladders should be regularly inspected for faults such as missing, cracked, broken, loose, worn or warped parts.
-If found faulty they should be replaced or repaired in accordance with manufacturer’s recommendations by a qualified person
+Ladders should be regularly inspected for faults such as missing, cracked, broken, loose, worn or warped parts.
+If found faulty they should be replaced or repaired in accordance with manufacturer’s recommendations by a qualified person.

-- Ladders should not be painted as essential safety information may be covered up
+Ladders should not be painted as essential safety information may be covered up